mradamclark/AofC/solutions/rust/2022/README.md

   1   08:35:28  61140      0   09:19:50  61828      0  * First time ever builind a rust thing.
                                                        * Didn't spend any time prior to AoC using rust
 						                   * A little more cryptic than I was hoping for.
+  2   01:30:10  20340      0   01:58:16  20939      0  * Rust is making more sense
+                                                       * Some cleanup needs could be done.
+                                                       * Still not fast enough to get points on the main leader board.
 </pre>